 World Teachers’ Day was inaugurated on 5 October 1994 by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) to commemorate the 1966 joint signing of the UNESCO/ILO Recommendation concerning the Status of Teachers.
 In adopting this recommendation, governments unanimously recognised the importance of competent, qualified and motivated teachers in society.

 Internationally World Teachers’ Day is celebrated on 5 October.
 However, as this is usually during Australian school holidays, Australia celebrates the day on the last Friday in October of each year.

-Finally, the QCT has joined with DET, Independent Schools Queensland, Queensland Catholic Education Commission, Queensland Teachers’ Union and Queensland Independent Education Union in an advertising campaign across newspapers and digital media to publicly thank teachers on 28 October as we celebrate #WTD2016.
-Some videos thanking teachers will also be released by the QCT on our Facebook, Twitter and YouTube social media accounts.
+For the past two years the QCT has joined with the Department of Education and Training, Independent Schools Queensland, Queensland Catholic Education Commission, Queensland Teachers’ Union and Queensland Independent Education Union in an advertising campaign across newspapers and digital media to publicly thank teachers on the day.

 Videos of prominent education figures and leaders thanking teachers have also been released.

 Prior to 2013 a WTD poster was emailed each year to schools and local councils.
 These are still available to download below.

 You can also access last year’s WTD kit here.